certbot/certbot/certbot/docs/contributing.rst

 ==========================

-Many of the packages in the Certbot repository have documentation in a ``docs/`` directory in the top level directory for the package.
+Many of the packages in the Certbot repository have documentation in a ``docs/`` directory.
+This directory is located under the top level directory for the package.
 For instance, Certbot's documentation is under ``certbot/docs``.

-To build this any of this documentation, make sure you have followed the instructions to set up a `local copy`_ of Certbot including activating the virtual environment and then ``cd`` to the docs directory you want to build and run the command:
+To build the documentation of a package, make sure you have followed the instructions to set up a `local copy`_ of Certbot including activating the virtual environment.
+After that, ``cd`` to the docs directory you want to build and run the command:

 .. code-block:: shell